SleepyKumiho/100DayChallenge/README.md

 Day 56: Prepared the conda environment and jupyter notebook for milestone project 2. <br>
 Day 57: Wrote a header for the second milestone project explaining the features and the goal. <br>
 Day 58: Started initial data exploration, reviewing the different factors. <br>
-Day 59: Took advantage of the parse_dates parameter to allow pandas to recognize dates as datetimes.
+Day 59: Took advantage of the parse_dates parameter to allow pandas to recognize dates as datetimes. <br>
+Day 60: Reorganized data by datetime and created a copy of the data to safely experiment with in the future. <br>